angular/angular/aio/content/guide/deployment.md

 ## Simple deployment options

-Before fully deploying your application, you can test the process, build configuration, and deployed behavior by using one of these interim techniques
+Before fully deploying your application, you can test the process, build configuration, and deployed behavior by using one of these interim techniques.

 ### Building and serving from disk